nykim00/IEDgroup8/index.md

 ## Limits or Boundaries
 <br/>
+**Objectives**
+ - Everyone should be safe from viruses.
+ - The effect of counseling treatment should be on patients.
+ - As a group it should be efficient in your time and money.

 **Constraints**
  - At least eight to a maximum of 11 people are needed for group face-to-face treatment